Guide to Italian Cheese: Types, Uses, and How to Buy

 • Ricotta Salata

-• Drinks: Its light, salty profile pairs well with a crisp white wine or a light rose.
+• Drinks: Its light, salty notes pair beautifully with a dry Rosé or a crisp Sauvignon Blanc.

 Subscribe